"Pin Nail Parlay: Are EVERWIN Pin Nailers Worth The Gamble?", An Article by Nail Gun Depot

 The contents and photos hereunder are taken from Nail Gun Depot's publication on October 17, 2017.

 Recently receiving a Pro Tool Innovation Award (PTIA) for their FCN90L coil framing nailer, Everwin Pneumatic has quickly earned industry recognition for their cost-efficient, high-quality air nailers and staplers.
-Among several recent additions to the Everwin product lineup, the PT850EA (21 gauge pinner) and P650EA (23 gauge micro pinner) each stand to rattle cages for established competitors at Grex, Cadex and Senco.
+Among several recent additions to the Everwin product lineup, the PT850EA (21-gauge pin brad nailer) and P650EA (23-gauge micro pin brad nailer) each stand to rattle cages for established competitors at Grex, Cadex and Senco.

 But, will the woodworking community simply put down their tried and tested tools, and take a gamble on Everwin?
 Let's examine why woodworkers should consider it.